gdiaz384/ADKTools/README.md

 ## License:
 - I am not responsible for you deleting your data, messing up your flashdrive, OS install, activation or anything ever period.
 - I make no claim that said software is "fit" to perform any particular purpose and provide no warranty or assurance of quality any kind.
 Neither is implied nor given.
-- For additional licensing information, pick your License: GPL (any) or BSD (any) or MIT/Apache
+- For additional information, pick your License: GPL (any) or BSD (any) or MIT/Apache